I'm So Blessed

 "I'm So Blessed" is a song performed by American Christian country band Cain.
 The song impacted Christian radio in the United States on July 15, 2022, as the fourth single from their debut studio album, Rise Up (2021).
 The song was written by Jonathan Smith, Logan Cain, Madison Cain, Matthew West, and Taylor Cain.
 The production of the single was handled by David Leonard, Brad King, and Seth Talley.

-"I'm So Blessed" peaked at number four on the US Hot Christian Songs chart.
+"I'm So Blessed" peaked at number three on the US Hot Christian Songs chart.